jordanryanmoore/scout-api-js/README.md

-# scout-api-js
+# scout-api
-A JavaScript library for the Scout security system API.
+An unofficial JavaScript library for the Scout security system API.